Lawyers say China using Interpol to seek dissident's return

 Lawyers say China using Interpol to seek dissident’s returnNew

-WASHINGTON (AP) — A Chinese pro-democracy activist is being detained by the Biden administration under what his advocates allege are charges falsified by Beijing so he can be deported and punished for his advocacy.
-The man’s attorneys have asked U.S. Immigration and Customs Enforcement to release him from custody while his asylum application is reviewed.
-He was arrested in June and is being held in an ICE detention center.
-The Associated Press is withholding the man’s name because his immediate family is also seeking asylum and a sibling still living in China has reported being threatened by government agents.
+WASHINGTON (AP) — Attorneys are asking the Biden administration to release from immigration custody a Chinese democracy advocate arrested in the U.S. in June for overstaying his visa.
+Human rights advocates say China is using the Interpol “red notice” system to try to force the return of dissidents from the U.S. If deported, the man could face what his attorneys say are false charges in China.
+The attorneys are asking U.S. Immigration and Customs Enforcement to release him while his asylum application is reviewed.
+The Associated Press is withholding his name because his immediate family is also seeking asylum and a sibling living in China reported being threatened by government agents. .